cabin fever quilters quildalaska quilt

 August:

 Tanana Valley Fair Quilt show and competition.
 Our guild judges and displays all entries in this division of the Fair. members narrate the Quilt Show every hour during the Fair.
-Also, held at the fair is a Small Quilt Auction.
-This silent auction of small and miniature quilts made and donated by members is a very important fund raiser for our Guild.

 September: No special activities are planned for September.